naev/naev/Readme.md

 `N_()` for gettext-noop, as well as `n_()` for ngettext.
 Rust uses `gettext()`, `ngettext()`, and the likes instead.)

 When content like missions is updated, new translatable text must be made available to Weblate.
-The key manual step is to regenerate the `po/naev.pot` file (`meson compile Naev-pot` in the build dir) and commit it.
+The key manual step is to regenerate the `po/naev.pot` file (`meson compile naev-pot` in the build dir) and commit it.
 To avoid merge conflicts, it is recommended to not include updated `po/naev.pot` in a pull request that isn't exclusively about translation.

 Under the hood: `po/POTFILES.in` is a catalogue of files that may have translatable text.
 We keep it synced using pre-commit hooks (or manually: `meson compile potfiles`).
 The `naev-pot` Meson target is built using standard `xgettext`, plus additional rules.
 (Rules for `AUTHORS` are in `po/update-po.sh`.
 Rules for XML data files are in `po/its/translation.its`.)
-Individual translations can be updated via `meson compile Naev-update-po`, but _don't do this_ without a good reason, because Weblate does the same job more carefully.
+Individual translations can be updated via `meson compile naev-update-po`, but _don't do this_ without a good reason, because Weblate does the same job more carefully.

 ## Crashes and Problems